-Recently, Quiet Professionals’ CEO Andrew Wilson sat down with Brittany Lenhart of the Work Culture Consultant podcast for a chat about the Quiet Professionals work culture and Mr. Wilson’s vision for the QP future.
+Recently, Quiet Professionals’ CEO Andrew Wilson sat down with Brittinay Lenhart of the Work Culture Consultant podcast for a chat about the Quiet Professionals work culture and Mr. Wilson’s vision for the QP future.

 Ms. Lenhart is an Air Force veteran now living in Las Vegas, Nevada.
 Before starting her consulting business & podcast, she worked as a F-35 Propulsion Manager at Pratt & Whitney.
 She has a Six Sigma Green Belt and is a Certified Project Director from the Institute of Project Management.

 Mr. Wilson described himself as having entered the military early, in his teens, retiring as a Sergeant Major out of the U.S. Special Operations Command, but also as a serial entrepreneur at heart.

 The QP culture, he said, emulates the culture of a special mission unit that he once worked for, at Ft.
 Bragg, North Carolina.
 The culture there was unique, even for the military.
 Shortly after his arrival, he had to have a photo taken in full dress uniform for the Department of the Army (DA) and return to the range for training—time that he didn’t have.

 He arrived at the S1 Shop to have his photo taken, dressed in the clothing he was wearing for training, that is, shorts and a t-shirt.
 A man in uniform greeted him by name, asked how his wife and kids were doing, and told him that his dress uniform was ready and that they’d fixed a missing ribbon while they were at it.